 (Santander or the Bank) is a bank holding company.
-Santander operates principally
+Santander operates

 in Spain, the United Kingdom, Portugal, other European countries, Latin